How to Walk Puppies: Beginner Guidelines for Puppy Exercise

 When Can You Start Walking a Puppy?

-While all puppies need exercise, it's important to walk puppies outside only after they're fully vaccinated, around the age of 18 weeks or 4.5 months old.
+While all puppies need exercise, it's essential to walk puppies outside only after they're fully vaccinated, around the age of 18 weeks or 4.5 months old.
 Before then, young puppies will have a developing immune system, making them more susceptible to viruses like parvo and distemper.

-Younger dogs may not be ready for a walk outdoors, but exercise and socialization are still important as soon as you bring your puppy home.
+Younger dogs may not be ready for a walk outdoors, but exercise and socialization are still relevant as soon as you bring your puppy home.
 Make sure your young puppy gets plenty of playtimes each day, with games like fetch, keep away, or tug of war.
 You can also help your dog practice walking and learning commands inside.
 For socialization, consider activities like a puppy social or training class where all the puppies will be at the same vaccination level.